Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Additional Experimental Results

 \subsection{Generated Examples}

-We provide examples of reconstructed Enamine molecules in synthesizable molecule reconstruction in Figure~\ref{fig:recon_mol}.
-We also provide additional examples of hit molecules and generated synthesizable analogs in JNK3 hit expansion in Figure~\ref{fig:jnk3_mol_app}.
+We provide examples of reconstructed Enamine molecules in synthesizable molecule reconstruction in Figure~\ref{fig:example1} and Figure~\ref{fig:example2}.
+In generating these examples, the search width, exhaustiveness, number of bidirectional cycles, and number of Edit Bridge samples in each cycle were set to 2, 4, 1, and 100, respectively, and ZINC250k building blocks were included.
+We also provide additional examples of hit molecules and generated synthesizable analogs in JNK3 hit expansion (Section~\ref{exp:hit}) in Figure~\ref{fig:jnk3_mol_app}.